Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 (September 1948 - March 1984)

-• In 1948, Kamp purchased the resort, which included 40 furnished cottages, resort equipment, and the 1,200 ft sand beach.
+• In 1948, the Kamps purchased Manhattan Beach Resort, which included 40 furnished cottages, resort equipment, and the 1,200 ft sand beach.
+The Kamps increased the size of the resort by also purchasing the adjoining lots from the Myerly Estate.

-• By the time of the resort’s sale in 1957, Kamp had constructed two additional cottages for a total of 42.
+• By the time the Kamps sold the resort in 1957, they constructed two additional cottages for a total of 42.

 Chick and Lucile Evans of Sioux Rapids: (February 1957 - June 1975)